 - Sustainable Communities: community development, ethnic differences/cultural and demographic change, local and regional food systems, new business opportunities, quality of life, social networks, urban agriculture, urban/rural integration

 Florida activities for 2018-2019 will build upon the basic framework for the model state program.
 Planned activities include integrating results of SARE funded research and Extension activities, and other relevant research, and using this information as resources for educational programs.
 We also plan to continue to strengthen our focus on targeted training for state and county Extension faculty, representatives of non-profit organizations, representatives of state and federal government agencies, and farmer representatives.
-To fulfill the priorities and objectives of our program, our training funds will be used to address programs in three subject matter areas: (1) new and emerging solutions for Florida agricultural production, (2) advancing Extension capacity in sustainable agriculture, and (3) entrepreneurial innovation in sustainable agriculture.
+To fulfill the priorities and objectives of our program, our training funds will be used to address programs in two subject matter areas: